BA in Self-Designed Major - Elementary Teacher Education

 - Creative Expression - EDU 230 Teaching through the Arts (recommended for the Elementary Education Concentration) (3 cr)

-- Ethical Inquiry, Social Responsibility, and Citizenship - EDU 310 What is the Purpose of Education in a Democracy? (recommended for the Elementary Education Concentration and the International Core requirement) (3 cr)
+- Ethical Inquiry, Social Responsibility, and Citizenship - EDU 310 What is the Purpose of Education in a Democracy? (recommended for the Elementary Education Concentration) (3 cr)

-- Cluster – EDU 305 Foundations of Cultural and Linguistics Diversity, SED 335 Students with Exceptionalities in General Education, and SED 420 Multi-tiered Systems of Educational Support
+- Core Electives - EDU 305 Foundations of Cultural and Linguistics Diversity (required), SED 335 Students with Exceptionalities in General Education (required), and SED 420 Multi-tiered Systems of Educational Support (required) (9 cr)

 Major Requirements: (Total credits required for the major is 60.5-69)